PreferredAI/cornac/README.md

 ## Installation

-Currently, we are supporting Python 3 (version 3.6 is recommended).
+Currently, we are supporting Python 3.
 There are several ways to install Cornac:

   - **From PyPI (you may need a C++ compiler):**